-Compagnie de Financement Foncier is exposed to different financial counterparties, such as commercial or investment banks and central counterparties with which it ordinarily conducts transactions, whose default or failure to meet any of its commitments could have an unfavorable impact on the financial situation of Compagnie de Financement Foncier.
-This risk would be exacerbated if the assets held as collateral by Compagnie de Financement Foncier cannot be sold or if their price would not make it possible to cover all of the exposure of Compagnie de Financement Foncier for the exposures to derivative products in default.
+Compagnie de Financement Foncier is exposed to different financial counterparties, such as commercial or investment banks and central counterparties with which it ordinarily conducts transactions, whose default or failure to meet any of their commitments could have an unfavorable impact on the financial situation of Compagnie de Financement Foncier.
+This risk would be exacerbated if the assets it holds as collateral could not be sold or if their sale price did not cover all of Compagnie de Financement Foncier's expenses in respect of defaulted exposures or derivatives.

-At December 31, 2021, Compagnie de Financement Foncier's balance sheet amounted to a total €63.9bn.
+At December 31, 2022, Compagnie de Financement Foncier's balance sheet amounted to a total €60.5bn.
 The breakdown of Compagnie de Financement Foncier's outstanding assets/liabilities with regard to credit institutions and central banks is as follows: